ldeffenb/Swarming-Wikipedia/README.md

 https://stackoverflow.com/questions/4341630/checking-for-the-correct-number-of-arguments
 https://wiki.openzim.org/wiki/OpenZIM

+and of course to my long time supporting the development of the swarm!

 ## Technical Debt (ToDos)

 - Error handling is practically non-existant.
 Be careful to supply valid arguments when running the container.